OraOpenSource/apex-nitro/README.md

 - Be notified of `js` and `css` errors as you save.

 #### Other benefits
-It makes responsive development easier by synchronizing multiple devices together.
-Your desktop, tablet and mobile device will imitate each others actions (scrolling, clicking, typing) as long as you've got APEX Front-End Boost running.
+- Makes responsive development easier by synchronizing multiple devices together.
+- All devices (desktop, tablet, mobile, etc.) will imitate each others actions (scrolling, clicking, typing).

-It eliminates the need for refreshing the browser.
+- Eliminates the need for refreshing the browser.
 As soon as you save your code in the text editor, you get automatic code injection / reloading in the browser.

 ## Project Sponsors
 Thanks to [Insum Solutions](http://insum.ca/) for sponsoring this project.